bintoca/dbuf/codec.md

 ## Text

 Unicode code points are represented as varints instead of UTF-8.
 Packing descriptions determine when to use a special unicode symbol list instead of the default symbol list.
 Varint blocks are self-synchronizing like UTF-8 but use less bits overall.
 The ASCII range of unicode is remapped to provide higher density based on frequency of use.
-The unicode list contains symbols for sub-strings, back reference, and repetition, which can provide the benefits of LZ77 without external compression.
 See the [registry](./registry/README.md) for more detail.

-Rich text is enabled with the [`non_text`](./registry/text.md) symbol allowing embedded structured data using the rules of the default list.